dylanjgscott/weblog/README.md

 # Weblog
-Basic website with Amazon Web Services Cloudfront and S3
+Basic website built with Pelican and hosted with Amazon Web Services Cloudfront and S3